IrfaanKhalid/cs4278-assignment5/README.md

 ### Overview

 My development approach is fairly granular.
 Per Agile methodologies, I believe in separating tasks, tackling them one at a time, and letting each task play into what is a final product with relative independence.
-By tackling each step individually and with full attention, I've enabled a number of safeguards against developing something invalid.
+By tackling each step individually and with full attention, I've enabled a number of safeguards against developing the wrong product, developing a non-functional product, making incorrect assumptions, building something that isn't valuable, and building something that isn't sustainable.

 My own ideation is one safeguard, but by then conducting empathy surveys, I tailor the product even better.
 Then, by architecting my solution before beginning, I can ascertain technical feasibility and check that all components of my stack can and will play well together.
-Following this is implementation, which is straightforward, but _testing_ becomes a critical component of the software development lifecycle; an implementation is useless if it doesn't actually function like it's supposed to.
+Following this is implementation, which is straightforward, but _testing_ becomes a critical component of the software development lifecycle (SDLC); an implementation is useless if it doesn't actually function like it's supposed to.
 After testing is complete, I can _then_ be comfortable deploying the application to users.
 Finally, I recognize that requirements may change over time, my technical stack may have components become deprecated, etc. - this requires some awareness of maintenance requirements after deployment is complete.

 Each step of the process provides some sort of filtering against poor software development, and by taking care to execute each step with awareness of the product _and_ its users, I hope to be able to avoid building the wrong product or building a non-functional product.